Jimxthy/LOLPredMdl/README.md

   frameborder="0"
 ></iframe>

-I performed a permutation test with a significance level of 0.05.
-THe test statistic that I used was the total-variation distance.
+I performed a permutation test with a significance level of 0.05 and 500 simulations.
+The test statistic that I used was the total-variation distance.
 The observed TVD was 0.99.
 The p-value was 0.
-THe missingness of the `'firstbaron'` column depends on the `'league'` column.
+The missingness of the `'firstbaron'` column depends on the `'league'` column.

 # Hypothesis Testing